-The adduser utility is an interactive way to create user accounts and passwords with a single command, which is unique to the Debian family of Linux distributions.
+The adduser utility is an interactive way to create user accounts and passwords with a single command, which is unique to the Debian family of Linux distros.
 Most of the default settings that are missing from the Debian implementation of useradd are already set for adduser.
-The only thing wrong with the default settings is that it creates user home directories with the wide-open 755 permissions value.
+On Debian and Ubuntu 20.04, it creates user home directories with the wide-open 755 permissions value.
 Fortunately, that's easy to change.
 (We'll see how in just a bit.)
+On Ubuntu 22.04, it creates properly locked-down home directories with the restrictive 750 permissions value.
+You'll see that setting in the /etc/adduser.conf file, in the vicinity of line 56: